-I was questioning myself if maybe I should keep him closed in the room, maybe he was sick or something, when I heard someone unlocking the main door.
+I was questioning myself if maybe I should keep him closed in the room: Maybe he is sick, I was thinking, when I heard someone unlocking the main door.

 It all happened in a handful of seconds: as the door was opened with a screech, I turned around just in time to see the old man’s face.
-He looked at us, but he didn’t understand immediately what he was seeing.
+He looked at us, but he didn’t understand immediately what was going on.
 He started moving his eyes from me to the kid, back and forth.
-After a while, his facial expression muted to puzzlement, then to rage.
-He looked at the door of the storage room and, when he saw it open, his face turned into terror.
+After a while, his expression muted to puzzlement, then to rage.
+He looked at the door of the storage room and, when he saw it opened wide, his face turned into terror.

 My mouth was dry.
 I had just opened it, trying to explain, but he abruptly shouted: “Why the hell did you open that bloody door?”

-“I was—I was curious.
+“I wa—I was curious.
 And I heard a noise.
 I’m sorry—”, but I couldn’t finish the sentence.

 “And why the hell are you in my house?
 Did they help you to get in?
-I’ve been able to keep them out for weeks with these talismans, there was no way they could break in!”
+I’ve been able to keep them out for weeks with these things,” pointing at the pebble chains, “there was no way they could break in!”

 I didn’t have the slightest intention to explain that I had sneaked from the bedroom window.
-He kept screaming: “I know I shouldn’t have taken that thing with me, but anyone would have done, it in my situation!
+He kept screaming: “I know I shouldn’t have taken that thing with me, but anyone would have done it!
 I know that those bloody piskies could have helped me, if they wanted.”